syncfusion-content/flutter-docs/Flutter/calendar/how-to.md

 ---
 layout: post
-title: Widget Pointer in Flutter Radial Gauge widget | Syncfusion
+title: Headers in Flutter Event Calendar widget | Syncfusion | Scheduler
-description: Learn here all about adding and customizing Widget Pointer of Syncfusion Flutter Radial Gauge (SfRadialGauge) widget and more.
+description: Learn here all about headers feature of Syncfusion Flutter Event Calendar (SfCalendar) widget and more.
-platform: Flutter
+platform: flutter
-control: SfRadialGauge
+control: SfCalendar
 documentation: ug
 ---

-# How to add Syncfusion Flutter Calendar Widget in FlutterFlow framework?
+# How to add Syncfusion Calendar Widget in FlutterFlow framework?

 ## Overview of FlutterFlow